Undocumented & DACA Students

 DACA & Employment

-Undocumented students approved for DACA and who have an Employment Authorization Document should be eligible for most, if not all, jobs.
+Undocumented students approved for DACA and who have an Employment Authorization Document should be eligible for most, if not all jobs.
 Employers cannot discriminate based on the term of the employment authorization.
 However, not all employers understand the nuisances of DACA.
 You do not have to disclose your status at any point in the employment process.
-The SSU DREAM Center works with two on-site lawyers, free of cost for all students.
+The SSU DREAM Center works in collaboration with CHIRLA to provide free legal immigration services for all students.
 For more information, contact dreamcenter@sonoma.edu.

 SSU University Scholarship Program Application period begins November 1st of each year.
 Applications are submitted online and the entire package must be submitted by February 3rd.
 Students must re-apply every year.
 Awards will be announced by May.
 Get started on the application process.
 For more information, contact dreamcenter@sonoma.edu.